dvir001/Change-Windows-10-computer-name-Powershell-GUI/README.md

 # Change-Windows-10-and-server-2016-name-Powershell-GUI
-A simple tool to Change Windows 10 and server 2016 computer Name using Powershell GUI tool, with the option to copy the current name for changing and the option to either restart / shutdown or leave the computer on after the name change.
+A simple tool to Change Windows 10 and server 2016 computer Name using Powershell GUI, with the option to copy the current name for changing and the option to either restart / shutdown or leave the computer on after the name change.

 ![alt text](https://i.imgur.com/p1QwMOv.png)